bigboards/bigboards-docs/docs/software/bootstrap.md

 1. Check if the profile for your device is present under `./profiles; if not:
     1. run `./addprofile` and answer the questions to provide:
         1. `<NAME>` of your device
         1. `<ARCH>` of your device, either `armv7l` or `x86_64`
-        1. `<SEQ>` of your device, is the number of your device in our backoffice application; ask us if you require it.
-The sequence number of your devcie also becomes visible as your device's internal IP address `172.17.<SEQ>`
+        1. `<SEQ>` of your device, is the number of your device in our back-office application; ask us if you require it.
+The sequence number of your device also becomes visible as your device's internal IP address `172.17.<SEQ>`
 1. Adjust the disk image environment to suit your needs:
     1. Depending on the host system on which you are generating the disk images, you'll run `burn` on Intel en `burn-arm` on ARM
-    1. Run `sudo fdisk -l` with an SSD or SD card inserted to validat device and partition numbering on your host
+    1. Run `sudo fdisk -l` with an SSD or SD card inserted to validate device and partition numbering on your host
     1. Verify the shell script if the default `DEVICE` is in line with the output of `fdisk`
     1. Check the file `<MY_ARCH>/vars/environment` if the partition number is in line with the output of `fdisk`
-1. Run `./burn <device-name>` or `./burn-arm <device-name>` for all the SSDs or SD cards you have to generate
-    1. On a Wandboard you might have to reboot the host for each card, because if fails to unmount the SD card properly
+1. Run `./burn <device-name>` or `./burn-arm <device-name>` for all the SSDs or SD cards you have to generate.
+On a Wandboard you might have to reboot the host for each card, because if fails to unmount the SD card properly

 ## Booting your device